Local: (805)-371-3680 | Toll Free: (800) 240-CHIV

 • CONTACT

-A doctor talks to an elderly patient.
+A doctor talking to an elderly patient representing outsourcing services to "look-alike" facilities.

 Shifting Care to ‘Look-Alikes’ Boosts Hospitals Finances